Advice for Incoming Midshipmen

 Being disciplined requires that you have a vision of where you want to be, and what you want most in life and that you constantly align your actions to support that vision.

-At many times, it is easy to choose what is fun or easy in the moment, but to be disciplined you must habituate choosing and acting in accordance with what you want most: to grow, develop, and improve as a person and as a leader.
+Many times, it is easy to choose what is fun or easy at the moment, but to be disciplined you must habituate choosing and acting by what you want most: to grow, develop, and improve as a person and as a leader.

 —–

-You must have a championship attitude and possess a relentless work ethic.
+Have a great attitude and a relentless work ethic.